prashanth-grandhi/fetch-images/README.md

 Fetch Images
 ============

-This python script can be used to download images from a web page.
+This python script downloads images from a web page.
 Python v2.7.10 used.

 ## How to execute
 If python installation is found in PATH env, simply copy the script to a local directory and execute the script.